-- 1. Address the Board only at the appropriate time as indicated on the agenda and when recognized by the Board President.
-This includes following the directives of the Board President to maintain order and decorum for all. - 2.
-Use a sign-in sheet, if requested. - 3.
+- 1. Address the Board only at the appropriate time as indicated on the agenda and when recognized by the Board President. - 2.
 Identify oneself and be brief.
 Ordinarily, the time for any one person to address the Board during public participation shall be limited to three minutes.
-In unusual circumstances, and when an individual has made a request to speak for a longer period of time, the Board President may allow a person to speak for more than three minutes.
-If multiple individuals wish to address the Board on the same subject, the group is encouraged to appoint a spokesperson. - 4.
-Observe, when necessary and appropriate, the Board President's authority to: - a.
-Shorten the time for each person to address the Board during public participation to conserve time and give the maximum number of people an opportunity to speak; and/or - b.
-Determine procedural matters regarding public participation not otherwise covered in Board policy. - 4.
+In unusual circumstances, and when an individual has made a request to speak for a longer period of time, the person may be allowed to speak for more than three minutes. - 3.
+Observe, when necessary and appropriate, the: - a.
+Shortening of the time for each person to address the Board during public participation to conserve time and give the maximum number of people an opportunity to speak; - b.
+Expansion of the overall minimum of 30 minutes for public participation and/or the 20-minute minimum total length of time for any one subject; and/or - c.
+Determination of procedural matters regarding public participation not otherwise covered in Board policy. - 4.
 No one should address individual personnel or individual student matters. - 5.
 Conduct oneself with respect and civility toward others and otherwise abide by Board policy 8:30, Visitors to and Conduct on School Property.